Bunq: International expansion (2015–present)

 As of 2019, Bunq had been offering mobile financial services in 30 European countries.
 In the early 2020s, Bunq began offering multiple currencies and International Bank Account Numbers (IBAN) on a single subscription, regardless of the account holder's location or residency.
 According to Bunq, in 2021, user deposits surpassed €1.2 billion, increasing to €4.5 billion by early 2024.

 Bunq offers personal and business bank accounts and a public API that allows software developers to access their bank accounts programmatically and build their apps.
 By 2021, Bunq became the first digital bank in Europe to offer mortgages.
 As a licensed bank, Bunq account holders fall under the Deposit Guarantee Scheme of the European Central Bank.

-Bunq initially operated without external funding, but the company raised equity financing in 2021 with Pollen Street Capital acquiring a 10% stake.
+Bunq initially operated without external funding, but the company raised equity financing in 2021 with Pollen Street Capital acquiring a 10% stake while valuing the company at $1.9 billion.
+Niknam had entirely self-funded Bunq prior to the investment.

-Niknam was Bunq's sole benefactor until 2021, having invested over €120 million into the company.
-In 2021, Bunq secured the largest Series A round for a European fintech company to date, bringing its valuation to €1.6 billion and granting it unicorn status.
-The company secured $228 million in funding, reaching a valuation of $1.9 billion.
-Later that year, it was valued at $2 billion in an investment deal.

 Bunq's CEO announced the creation of a special fund in March 2022, aiming to help refugees from Ukraine displaced by the Russian invasion of Ukraine to come to the Netherlands by providing them with free Bunq accounts.
 In May 2022, Bunq announced that they had acquired the Belgium-based fintech organisation Tricount.
 This acquisition saw Bunq become the second largest neobank in the European Union.
 In October 2022, Bunq won a court case against the DNB.
 Bunq had taken the DNB to court over the central bank's anti–money laundering (AML) policies after the DNB alleged Bunq's transaction monitoring process did not comply with anti–money laundering laws.
 The court ruled in favor of Bunq using a learning system based on artificial intelligence as opposed to the rule-based system imposed by DNB.

 In 2023, Bunq raised $111 million to support its expansion, including entry into the U.S. market, maintaining a valuation of €1.8 billion.
 It grew to become the largest neobank in Europe, serving more than 14.5 million customers worldwide.
 In 2024, it secured an additional $31 million in funding, attributed to growth in user deposits.
 The company offers different banking plans across EEA countries, with customer deposits protected by the Dutch Deposit Guarantee up to €100,000.
 Bunq's European user base reached 11 million by the end of 2023.
-It entered partnerships with Mastercard and Nvidia in June 2024.
+In June 2024 the company entered partnerships with Mastercard and Nvidia, making it the first bank in Europe to us AI in open banking.
 By that month, it had reached 464 employees and 12.5 million customers.

 In 2024, Bunq withdrew its application for a U.S. banking license, after initially filing for regulatory approval.

+In 2025 the company partnered with US-based cryptocurrency exchange Kraken (legally named Payward, Inc.) to launch "bunq Crypto", allowing it's European users to buy and sell crypto.

+In June 2026, Bunq applied for a banking license in Mexico.